Willys Hurricane engine

-The Willys F4-134 Hurricane was an inline-4 piston engine and powered the famous Jeep CJ in the CJ-3B, CJ-5, and CJ-6 models.
+The Willys F4-134 Hurricane was an inline-4 F-head piston engine that powered the M38A1 military Jeep in 1952, followed by the famous Jeep CJ in the CJ-3B, CJ-5, and CJ-6 models.
 It was also used in the Willys 473 and 475 pickups, wagons, and sedan deliveries.
 It replaced the Willys Go Devil engine that was used in the MB Jeep and other early Jeep-based models like the Jeepster.
-This engine was also built by Mitsubishi for their license-built Jeep, as well as other applications.
+This engine was also built by Mitsubishi for their license-built Jeep, for other applications.

 Design

 The Hurricane was based on the earlier Go-Devil flathead engine.
-To get more power from the engine, the induction system was changed from the Go-Devil's side-valve configuration to an inlet-over-exhaust configuration, or "F-head".
+To enhance power from the engine, the induction system was changed from the Go-Devil's side-valve configuration to an inlet-over-exhaust configuration, or "F-head".
 This allowed the valves to be larger and the combustion chamber to be smaller, improving flow and increasing the compression ratio.
 The compression ratio rose from 6.5:1 in the Go-Devil engine to 7.5:1 in the Hurricane engine, although a version of the Hurricane engine was made with a 6.9:1 compression ratio.